gard-projects/machine-learning/ShallowLearning/SVM/README.md

 &nbsp;

 ### 2. Choose the second alpha, $\alpha_j$
-We choose a random alpha to get a more representative solution to the optimization problem without any potential bias.
+We choose a random $\alpha_j$ to ensure that the SMO algorithm efficiently explores the solution space.
+Random selection prevents the algorithm from getting stuck in a loop, or converging too quickly on a suboptimal solution.
+A **suboptimal** solution is a solution that is not the best possible outcome, it is inferior to the optimal solution.
+A **optimal solution** being a solution that perfectly meets all criteria for the best result.
 ```
 j = np.random.randint(low=0, high=n-1)
 ```